EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Action
 **Name:** Load Asset
-**Description:** This node loads an asset and adds a media component to an entity.
+**Description:** Load an asset and add a media component to an entity.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Asset Path: *Provide the path to the asset.*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-- Load End: *Signal that the asset loading has completed.*
+- Load End: *Signal that asset loading has completed.*
 - Entity: *Outputs the entity with the loaded asset.*
-**Usage:** Use this node to load assets dynamically and attach them to entities.
+**Usage:** Load assets dynamically and attach them to entities.

 ---